icomeau/Dreamhost-IP-Updater/README.md

 Configuration
 API Key: Enter your DreamHost API key when prompted.
-Domain Name: Enter the domain name (e.g., home.icomeau.com) whose DNS A record you want to update.
+Domain Name: Enter the domain name (e.g., home.example.com) whose DNS A record you want to update.
 Log File: Enter the name of the log file where script actions will be recorded (default: check_ip.log).
-These values will be saved to a config.txt file, so subsequent runs won't require user input.
+These values will be saved to a config.txt file so subsequent runs won't require user input.

 License
 This script is open-source and free to use.
 You may modify and distribute it under the terms of the MIT License.

 Author
-Your Name
+Ian Comeau

 markdown
 Copy